Effective Planning to Promote Technology-Enabled Learning

 Cañon City Schools observed that many districts throughout the state were deploying technology, one device for each student.
 They wanted to make sure that their students had the same resources and opportunities, so they launched a technology visioning committee that articulated what technology would mean for students, covering the instructional implications as well as student opportunities to engage and create with technology.
 This clearly articulated vision allowed the district to gain voter support for a Mill Levy and a bond that would support the implementation of the vision.
-The district then engaged with the services supported by the Colorado Empowered Learning program, leveraging expert staff in crafting the implementation plan, roll-out supports, and educator training.
+The district then engaged with the services supported by the Colorado Empowered Learning program and delivered by iLearn Collaborative, leveraging expert staff in crafting the implementation plan, roll-out supports, and educator training.

 About the District

 Cañon City RE-1, Rural PK-12, Canon City, CO, 3,472 Students